ppy/osu-wiki/news/2022/2022-12-01-osumonthly-5.md

 ![](/wiki/shared/news/2022-12-01-osumonthly-5/BResports-banner.jpg)

-It is already a very hard feat to be recognised as one of the best, most versatile players 4K osu!mania has ever seen.
-[SillyFanGirl](https://osu.ppy.sh/users/2288363) has not only been able to achieve this, but is also an active [content creator](https://www.youtube.com/@SillyFangirlosu), an active tournament player, and overall an incredible community member to interact with!
+It is already a very hard feat to be recognised as one of the best, most versatile players 4K osu!mania has ever seen. ::SillyFanGirl::{ user-id=2288363 } has not only been able to achieve this, but is also an active [content creator](https://www.youtube.com/@SillyFangirlosu), an active tournament player, and overall an incredible community member to interact with!

 But as if their astounding performance on [this year's osu!mania World Cup](/wiki/Tournaments/MWC/2022_4K) was not enough, for the second consecutive year they've been nominated in Brazil's eSports Award in the "Best Athlete in Other Modalities" category!